AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-customize-certificate.md

 The certification process follows the existing badge and achievement model in Learning Manager, so learner behavior stays familiar while administrators and support teams spend less time on certificate operations.

+>[!NOTE]
+>
-**Note:** Certificate features that use generative AI are subject to quota.
-The limit is 10,000 requests per user.
+>Certificate features that use generative AI are subject to quota.
+The limit is 10,000 requests per customer.

 ## Key capabilities of custom certification